Quantum reduced loop gravity effective Hamiltonians from a statistical regularization scheme

 \section{Statistical regularization scheme in QRLG}

 QRLG-states are represented by cuboidal graphs with $U(1)$ spin labels attached to the links and phases associated to the extrinsic geometry.
 In this context generic semiclassical states have been constructed by peaking fluxes and holonomies around fixed quantum numbers associated to classical values of the intrinsic and extrinsic geometry in the three directions $x,y,z$.
-These quantum numbers are\footnote{which from now on we write dropping the overbars.} ($N^3$,$\{j_i\}$,$\{\theta_i\}$), where $N^3:=N_{x}N_{y}N_{z}$ represents the total number of nodes associated to a given graph, $\{j_i\}=(j_{x},j_{y},j_{z})$ are the spin labels and $\{\theta_i\}$=($\theta_{x}$,$\theta_{y}$,$\theta_{z}$) denotes the argument of the exponential in the classical holonomies (see (\ref{QRLGholo})).
+These quantum numbers are\footnote{from now on we write them dropping the overbars.} ($\{N_i\}$,$\{j_i\}$,$\{\theta_i\}$), namely, for a given direction $i$ the total number of nodes associated to a given graph, the spin labels and the argument of the exponential in the classical holonomies (see (\ref{QRLGholo})).